ETS-ReactNative5/CurbAlert/README.md

 - **1:41PM - 3:14PM** Still not working and I'm out of ideas.
 Setting up Andriod dev environment (following the [React Documentation's guide](https://reactnative.dev/docs/environment-setup)) to see if packages will work there.

-_Note: installation taking a while, reading through the rest of the React Documentation while I wait._
+  - _Note: installation taking a while, reading through the rest of the React Documentation while I wait._

-Build still fails on Android.
-Going to reset project to before I linked the libraries.
+  - Build still fails on Android.
+Going to try something different.

 - **4:32PM - 4:41PM** Adding Capstone Proposal and creating GitHub Repo
 - **4:41PM - 5:56PM** Researching the problem:

   - [React Native Docs](https://reactnative.dev/docs/environment-setup)
-  - [CocoaPods Docs](https://guides.cocoapods.org/using/a-gemfile.html) - Tried Bundle Install - didn't help
+  - [CocoaPods Docs](https://guides.cocoapods.org/using/a-gemfile.html) - Tried Bundle Install - not sure whether it helped.
-  - [React Native Vector Icons Docs](https://github.com/oblador/react-native-vector-icons/blob/master/README.md#installation) and [Vimniky Luo's post on Medium](https://medium.com/@vimniky/how-to-use-vector-icons-in-your-react-native-project-8212ac6a8f06) - Trying to manually link the modules
+  - [React Native Vector Icons Docs](https://github.com/oblador/react-native-vector-icons/blob/master/README.md#installation) and [Vimniky Luo's post on Medium](https://medium.com/@vimniky/how-to-use-vector-icons-in-your-react-native-project-8212ac6a8f06) - Tried manually linking the modules but they are already linked.
   - GOT IT!
 [This StackOverflow Article](https://stackoverflow.com/questions/2718246/xcode-warning-multiple-build-commands-for-output-file) told me to look in the "Copy Bundle Resources" Build Phase in XCode.
-I deleted the `.ttf` files and it magically works now!
+I deleted the `.ttf` files and it _magically_ works now!

 - **5:56PM - 6:42PM** UUID still not working.
 Researching: